Skip to main content

 VM isolation

-Each customer’s apps run on their own dedicated VM.
+Each customer runs on their own dedicated VM.
 There is no shared runtime, no shared kernel, no shared filesystem between tenants.
-CPU, memory, storage, and the local network namespace are exclusive to your VM.

-• Hardware-backed virtualization — every VM is a separate guest.
+• Hardware-backed virtualization — every VM is a separate guest with its own CPU, memory, and storage.

 • No co-tenancy at the app layer — your containers never share a host with another customer’s containers.

-• Network isolation — your VM has its own public IP and its own internal Docker network; other tenants’ VMs aren’t reachable.
+• Network isolation — your VM has its own public IP; other tenants’ VMs aren’t reachable from yours.

 Network

-• TLS everywhere — public ingress is HTTPS-terminated by the Cloudflare Tunnel, with certificates auto-issued and auto-renewed.
+• TLS everywhere — public app URLs are HTTPS with certificates issued and renewed automatically.

-• Default-deny inbound — only SSH and the control-plane port are open by default.
+• Default-deny inbound — only SSH and Suji’s management access are open by default.
 You opt traffic in via the Firewall tab.

 • Outbound restrictions — TCP 25 / 465 are blocked at the network layer to prevent abuse; everything else is open.